XML-Security/signxml/README.rst

 Python.
 This standard is used to provide payload security in `SAML 2.0 <http://en.wikipedia.org/wiki/SAML_2.0>`_, among other uses. *SignXML* implements all of the required components of the standard.

- The following development goals are
+The following development goals are emphasized:
-emphasized:

 * Modern Python compatibility (2.7-3.4+ and PyPy)
 * Minimal dependency footprint: ``lxml``, ``pycrypto``, ``eight``
 * Safe cryptographic and XML processing choices
-* A comprehensive test matrix
+* Comprehensive and continuous testing
 * Simplicity, compactness, readability, and extensibility

 Installation